 This lawful order of theoretical reason is entirely different, however, from the lawful order that governs autonomous freedom or the ability to initiate a sequence of events that nature on its own cannot accomplish.
 Here, we are concerned with a different dimension of reason that is entirely complementary with the lawful order of theoretical reason but by no means reducible to the phenomena or lawfulness of theoretical reason.
 The lawfulness of practical reason (or praxis, not merely correctly understanding a set of given phenomena) is a lawfulness that the individual and only the individual can place upon her-/himself.
 This lawfulness consists of moral principles that make it possible for us to understand and, on occasion, to act even contrary to our self-interest.
 In fact, we reserve the highest respect not for the “geniuses” of theoretical reason but for the “lionesses” and “lions” of practical reason, who sacrifice their self-interest for the good of the world and others.

-Practical reason’s concern for the physical world is not simply to maintain it simply as it is “given.”
+Practical reason’s concern for the physical world is not simply to maintain it merely as it is “given.”
 Rather, it is anchored in autonomous freedom that the individual cannot not apply because rational beings cannot not act.
 Furthermore, the sacrifice of self-interest by practical reason never justifies one’s being a door mat for the interests of others.
 The very autonomous freedom that makes it impossible for rational beings no to tact also is the ground to dignity that rejects every form of its denial in others or in ourselves.

 In other words, practical reason has priority over theoretical reason because it is the supersensible capacity, that is, a capacity not accessible to the senses (not to be confused for supernatural capacities that are outside of the natural order) that makes even the supersensible capacity of theoretical reason, as human beings experience it, possible.
 Autonomous freedom does not just understand.
 It acts, and it acts consciously and intentionally, unlike the actions of other species that are governed by instinct, in ways that physical nature on its own cannot with the consequence that autonomous freedom is the basis for our assumption of responsibility for our actions.